LazoYoung/LootTableFix/README.md

 Jar binary is available in the [Releases](https://github.com/LazoYoung/LootTableFix/releases) page.

 ## Link to your project
-Follow these steps to hook this project by your favorite build tools.
+Follow these steps to hook this project by your favorite build tool.

-First, you need to install Craftbukkit into your local Maven repository with [BuildTools](https://www.spigotmc.org/threads/buildtools-updates-information.42865/).
-Let's move on.
+First, you need to install Craftbukkit into your local Maven repository with [Spigot BuildTools](https://www.spigotmc.org/threads/buildtools-updates-information.42865/).
+Subsequent steps vary depending on what build tool you use: Maven or Gradle

-### Maven
+### 1. Maven
 Add repository and dependency to pom.xml in your project:
 ```xml
 <repositories>